 To protect users and domains from abusive behavior, Google sets limits for Google Calendar use.

-These limits are above the activity level of typical Calendar users, so most users won't exceed them.
-If you do exceed these limits, however, your Google Calendar might become read-only for a few hours.
-You can still view events when your calendar is read-only, but you can't create or edit events.
+These limits are higher than the typical activity of Calendar users, so most users won't exceed them.
+However, if you exceed the limits, your Calendar might become read-only for a few hours.
+When it’s read-only, you can still view events but you can't create or edit them.